mehalforc/social_media_push/README.md

 configured, they push a content type's information (title, subject, images, links) to the respective Social Media provider.

-You will need to provide the API information to make the connection
+You will need to provide the API information to make the connection.

 This module comes with the following sub-modules: